-Human Services Manager Jen Boone reminded the group that Commission elections for chair and vice chair will be taking place at next week's June 28th meeting.
-She encouraged Commissioners who might be interested in serving to reach out to Vice Chair Jonathan Stutz and/or Chair Gildas Cheung to hear about their experiences and answer any questions they may have.
+Human Services Manager Jen Boone reminded the group that the Commission elections will be taking place at the regular June meeting on the 28th.
+She encouraged Commissioners who might be interested in serving to reach out to Vice Chair Jonathan Stutz and/or Chair Gildas Chueng to hear about on their experiences.